Regina Kardash – President

 Burnett is presently a Florida delegate to the ABA Young Lawyers Division and has been appointed to the National Conference Team.
 She is a member of the Tampa Bay Chapter of the Federal Bar Association, The Stetson Lawyers Advisory Council, and the Florida Association for Women Lawyers, where she is the Membership Chair and the Chapter Representative for PFAWL.

-Cindy Campbell – Sub Committee Chair, Pro Bono
+Cindy Campbell – Pro Bono Director

 Cindy spent seven years in private practice as an estate-planning attorney before joining Raymond James.
 Her specialties include tax, estate and charitable gift planning, estate settlement and probate, and trust administration.
 Cindy holds a bachelor’s degree in communications from Mount St. Mary’s University, in Maryland; a Juris Doctor from the University of Dayton School of Law, in Ohio; and an LL.M. in taxation from the University of Florida Levin College of Law, and she is licensed by the New Jersey State Bar Association.
 Cindy’s memberships include the Suncoast Estate Planning Council, Junior League of St Petersburg, and the Pinellas County Chapter of the Florida Association for Women Lawyers – an organization for which she serves on the board of directors.